lightningdevkit/lightningdevkit.org/docs/index.md

 actionLink: /introduction/
 features:
   - title: "Flexible and customizable "
-    details: "All supporting modules can be configured to your application needs, such as persistent storage, backup logic, chain sources, and key management."
+    details: "Persistence.
+Networking.
+Chain sourcing.
+Routing.
+Key management.
+You name it.
+LDK easily configures to your application’s needs."
     image: "customizable"
   - title: "High performance and scalability"
-    details: "As lightweight and compact as you need it to be.
-LDK fits in small-footprint devices and can run in the cloud"
+    details: "As lightweight and compact as you need it to be, LDK performs on small-footprint devices and scales in the cloud."
     image: "focus"
   - title: "Any language, any platform"
-    details: "Work in the language you're comfortable with.
-Run a Lightning node in any environment, such as mobile phones, web browsers, LSPs, or existing infrastructure."
+    details: "LDK provides a native API in many languages.
+Run a Lightning node in any environment, including mobile phones, web browsers, HSMs, LSPs, or your existing infrastructure."
     image: "mobile"
 promo: true
 promoImage: "customizable"
 promoTitle: "LDK Node"
-promoDescription: "Build a mobile LN wallet fast with our ready-to-go solution.
-Built on top of LDK."
+promoDescription: "Build a mobile LN wallet fast with our ready-to-go solution."
 promoActionText: "Get Started"
 promoActionLink: "https://docs.rs/ldk-node/*/ldk_node/"
 ---